AdobeDocs/document-cloud-learn.en/help/sign/adobe-sign-teams-mortgage.md

 ---
 title: Sending in Microsoft Teams
-description: Adobe Sign and Microsoft Integrations
+description: The Adobe Sign & Microsoft Teams integration enables you to send agreements for signature or check the status of existing agreements, all from within Microsoft Teams.
 feature: tutorial
 topics: Accelerating the Mortgage Loan Process
 audience: user or admin